 Recent and future guest engagements include conducting the Philharmonia, the BBC orchestras, RLPO, Hallé, CBSO, Opera North, RTÉ Symphony, Ulster Orchestra, Melbourne Symphony, Auckland Philharmonia, Rotterdam Philharmonic, Royal Flemish Philharmonic, Stavanger Symphony, Orchestre National Bordeaux Aquitaine, Orquesta Sinfonica de Chile, orchestras throughout Spain and the London Sinfonietta at the BBC Proms.
+He will make his US debut in 2016/17 with the San Diego Symphony Orchestra.

-“I caught a performance of one of Shostakovich's finest symphonies, No 10 in E minor, by the BBC Symphony Orchestra at the Barbican.
-It was conducted by the young Andrew Gourlay, standing in for Thomas Dausgaard, and again he revealed a natural ease and authority.
-The great formal arc of the long, lamenting first movement was expertly realised, the splenetic terseness of the tiny scherzo (an alleged denunciation of Stalin) all one would hope for, and the encrypted narrative structure offered itself vividly to the imagination.”
+“The great formal arc of the long, lamenting first movement was expertly realised, the splenetic terseness of the tiny scherzo (an alleged denunciation of Stalin) all one would hope for, and the encrypted narrative structure offered itself vividly to the imagination.”
 The Sunday Times